 Via Roma 68/B,

 Michele Moschioni is already a living legend among his peers in Friuli, a man who works without compromise and crafts as naturally as possible with spectacular results.
 As expected, only organic fertilizers are used in his vineyards, and Michele is a major advocate of using hitherto obscure local varieties in Friuli.
 His wines are authentic, naturally made, and speak of their origins; the Schioppettino must be tasted to be believed!
 It offers a pure, seductive elegance, loaded with spicy-sweet cheery fruit in abundance.
 Undoubtedly one of the most astonishing and impressive wines of the region.

 33043 Cividale del Friuli UD

-Damijan Podversic is one of the pioneers of organic viticulture and the alternative school of winemaking now so popular in Friuli.
+Damijan Podversic is one of the pioneers of organic viticulture, and the alternative school of winemaking now so popular in Friuli.
 He rejects man-made fertilizers and modern winemaking devices and additions, tutored under the guidance of the legendary Josko Gravner.
 There is no temperature control, finings, or filtrations.
-The resulting wines are unique in style; complex, concentrated and very age-worthy!
-Both the reds and the whites are of consistency high quality, but it is the whites that really amaze the critics.
-Kaplija is an extremely complex, rounded and honeyed white, while the wild herb-scented Ribolla Gialla is one of the wine world’s true originals.
+The resulting wines are unique in style, complex, concentrated, and very age-worthy!
+Both the reds and the whites are of consistently high quality, but it is the whites that amaze the critics.
+Kaplija is an extremely complex, rounded, and honeyed white, while the wild herb-scented Ribolla Gialla is one of the wine world’s true originals.

 Via Brigata Pavia 61,